The Thrush

 I'll give you back twelve golden years.

-Those years elsewise could not return,
+Those years elsewise could

 the years you lost, the life you burned,